Skip to content

 Color Science

-Each color speaks to the customer on a different emotional level, that's something all designers know.
-Why not use that on the store floor?
-Here's an actual opportunity to put that knowledge into practice and create something that matches your brand in a powerful way.
+All designers know that each color speaks to the customer on a different emotional level.
+Why not use that knowledge on the store floor?
+Here's an actual opportunity to put that knowledge into practice and create something that powerfully matches your brand.

 Match Your Brand Colors

-Most manufacturers claim they will match your brand colors accurately, but they're not actually equipped to do that.
-We have some of the best printing capabilities in North America, and promise we can actually match with 100% accuracy.
+Most manufacturers claim they will accurately match your brand colors, but they're not equipped to do that.
+We have some of the best printing capabilities in North America and promise we can actually match with 100% accuracy.

 Customer Innovations

-Include QR codes for customer coupons or marketing campaigns, regional or seasonal messaging, and a myriad of other options are now available to you.
+You can include QR codes for customer coupons or marketing campaigns, regional or seasonal messaging, and many other options now available.

 Step 8: Creating a Dieline

-Now that you have your design in place, it’s time to transfer it to the structure template, a.k.a, the dieline.
+Now that you have your design, it’s time to transfer it to the structure template, a.k.a, the dieline.

-There are a few dieline and artwork preparation and requirements that need to be noted by your designated designer, even if your artwork is done and ready to go.
+Your designated designer needs to note a few dieline and artwork preparation and requirements even if your artwork is done and ready to go.

-If you do not have a designer, then your packaging company will take care of this for you.
+If you do not have a designer, your packaging company will take care of this.

 Dielines

-A dieline is typically created on a computer with a designing tool such as Adobe Illustrator, Artioscad, or Adobe InDesign.
-Measurements need to be precise, to save time and money.
+A dieline is typically created on a computer using a design tool such as Adobe Illustrator, Artioscad, or InDesign.
+Measurements need to be precise to save time and money.

 Step 9: Preparing The Artwork

-Working with your packaging partner, you will deliver high resolution quality artwork for printing.
-It’s best if you speak directly to the company you are working with to determine the exact specifications for their CMYK printing.
+Working with your packaging partner, you will deliver high-resolution artwork for printing.
+It’s best to speak directly to the company you are working with to determine the exact specifications for their CMYK printing.

 Pro Tip: Need more clarification on preparing your artwork?
-Reach out to Bennett if you need help with any of your designs!
+Contact Bennett if you need help with any of your designs!

 Step 10: Creating Prototype Wine Packaging